OUTA expects massive e-toll resistance

-OUTA also expects the Minister of Transport to shortly announce their plans to launch e-tolling on the 2nd of December.
+The Opposition for Urban Tolling Alliance (OUTA) also expects the Minister of Transport to shortly announce their plans to launch e-tolling on the 2nd of December.
 “We continue to be amazed that our Government, who are supposed to represent the best interest of its people, ignores the unrelenting opposition to e-toll from unions, church groups, broad based civil organisations, all opposition political parties and the public at large”.

 In addition to the public’s resistance and additional litigation challenges by political parties, the authorities must surely be concerned about the legality of e-tolls which has yet to be determined.
 Duvenage adds “we are convinced there will be a legal challenge, or possibly hundreds, brought against the system by those who are summonsed for not paying e-tolls, as has been claimed by many throughout public and social media forums and during surveys”.
 Given the current economic climate, financial pressure on households and high levels of unemployment, the introduction of e-tolls could well be the tipping point for citizens frustrations, especially in this case where society feels vindicated and empowered in their decision not to participate in this unjust policy.